jules2689/ansible-role-tailscale/README.md

 Whether to install and configure Tailscale as a service but skip running `tailscale up`.
 Helpful when packaging up a Tailscale installation into a build process, such as AMI creation, when the server should not yet authenticate to your Tailscale network.

+### tailscale_install_skip

+**Default**: `false`

+Whether to skip installing and configuring Tailscale as a service but still allow running `tailscale up`.
+Helpful when self-managing a Tailscale installation, but want to use this role to authenticate.

 ## Optional